 There’s no way around it; a Walt Disney World Vacation is gonna cost you.
 But how much does it cost you?
 That all depends on how you play it.
 We’ll teach you about value days, how to order food cheaply, what not to spend money on, the best Disney hacks, and what kind of freebies you can get at the park.
-Plus, get all the details on a new Disney deal starting today, May 23: Get a 4-day, 4-park ticket for $99 a day!
+Plus, get all the details on Disney’s 4-day, 4-park ticket for $99 a day deal!

 Note: All ticket sales are final, nontransferable and nonrefundable.
 No price adjustments.
 If needed, you may be able to change the date of your unused ticket.
 The exception to the refund policy is severe or inclement weather, such as a hurricane within seven days of your arrival (you may be able to get a refund or change your ticket date).
 Each situation is handled as a singular event and may or may not follow the procedures in previous hurricane events.
 Please see the Disney World Hurricane policy for more details.

 Before we get to the fun part, a note about park reservation requirements.
 Disney recently announced that starting January 9, 2024 guests will no longer need a park reservation for any date-based ticket (1-day or multi-day ticket, even a vacation package with date-based ticket).
 A park reservation will still be required for the following:

 - Student group tickets

 - Sport and Convention ticket

 - Annual Pass

 - All other ticket types not mentioned above

 Before buying your tickets check reservation availability for up-to-date theme park reservation requirements.

 Until January 8, 2024, guests ages 3 and up will need a park reservation for all ticket types.